fgeorgatos/easybuild.experimental/users/pneerincx/README.md

 ## System / OS dependencies ##

 The generator resolves installed R packages, but it does not resolve System / OS dependencies...
-Hence you may have to tweak the currently hardcoded ''dependencies'' section to add/update additional dependencies on other EasyConfigs.
+Hence you may have to tweak the currently hardcoded ''dependencies'' section to add/update additional dependencies.

+## EasyConfig dependencies ##

+The generated EasyConfig for R will have dependencies on a bunch of other EasyConfigs.
+ * The ones that are already available from the official EasyBuild repos / releases at the time of writing are not included here.
+ * The ones that are not (yet) available from the official EasyBuild repos / releases are included here; These can either be completely new or patched compared to what is available from the EasyBuild repos.